nuuuwan/news_lk3_data/README.md

 *2025-08-31 13:19:00* · [`adaderanalk`](https://www.adaderana.lk/news/112028/celestial-spectacle-awaits-sri-lanka-rare-blood-moon-to-appear-for-82-minutes-on-september-7) · `en`

+Sri Lankans will have a rare opportunity to witness the phenomenon known as “blood moon” next month, said Prof. Chandana Jayaratne, the Head of the Department of Physics and Director, Astronomy and Space Science Unit of the University of Colombo and the Chairman of the Arthur C Clarke Institute for Modern Technologies.

-A spectacular celestial event is set to light up the skies on September 7, as the Moon undergoes a total lunar eclipse, turning an eerie, deep red for 82 minutes.
+The spectacular celestial event is set to light up the skies on September 7, as the Moon undergoes a total lunar eclipse, turning an eerie, deep red for 82 minutes.

-Known as a Blood Moon, this will be the last total lunar eclipse of the year and is expected to be visible to nearly 77% of the global population.
+Known as a Blood Moon, this will be the last total lunar eclipse of the year and is expected to be visible to nearly 85% of the global population.
 Unlike many eclipses confined to specific regions, this phenomenon will be observable across much of Asia, Australia, Europe, and Africa, with Sri Lanka offering some of the clearest views.

-Stargazers and astronomy enthusiasts across Sri Lanka have been advised to prepare for a breathtaking celestial event as a total lunar eclipse graces the night sky on September 7.

 ...